jesquibel-CSUB/servo_thermostat_tutorial/thermostat.md

 # Servo Thermometer Tutorial

-## Step 1 - Begin by setting servo at 0 degrees
+## Step 1 - Set the servo to 0 degrees. @showDialog
 Drag the ``||pins:servoWritePin||`` block in to the ``||basic.Start||`` block.

 Find the ``||pins:servoWritePin||`` Block in the ``||pins:pins||`` Folder.